By signing for your BiCon pass you agree to abide by this code of conduct

 Why do we need a Code of Conduct?

 People come to BiCon with different experiences and ideas of how to behave and how they expect others to behave.
-This Code of Conduct outlines what everyone, including organising team and volunteers, can expect from others and what is expected from all of us during our time at BiCon 2011.
+This Code of Conduct outlines what everyone, including organising team and volunteers, can expect from others and what is expected from all of us during BiCon 2012.

 The organisers will try to deal fairly and respectfully with any issue that is brought to us.
 We may also make reasonable requests that are not specifically included here.
 Breaches of this Code of Conduct or reasonable requests will, in most cases, be met with a warning from a member of the organising team.
 The organisers decision is final.